Elmore County Sheriff

 Dispatch Center 208-587-2100

 Glenns Ferry Sub-Station

-Drivers Licenses, Identification Cards and Concealed Weapon Permits can be obtained at the Sheriffs Support Services Building located at 125 South 5th East on Monday thru Friday 8:30am to 4:00pm, excluding holidays.
+Drivers Licenses and Identification Cards can be obtained at the Sheriffs Support Services Building located at 125 South 5th East on Monday thru Friday 8:30am to 4:00pm, excluding holidays.
 Written testing for Drivers Licenses and Identification Cards is 8:30 to 2:30 on these days with the exception of CDL (Commercial Driver Licenses) testing.
 CDL testing is during the hours of 8:30am to 12:30pm these days.
 Concealed Weapon Permit issuing is 8:30 to 3:30.
 The phone number is 208-587-1888 option 3.
 For more information on Drivers Licenses go to http://www.itd.idaho.gov/dmv/.

 Jail Visiting Hours are on Tuesdays through Sundays from 10:00am until 11:00am then from 1:00pm until 5:00pm then from 7:00pm until 9:00pm.
 No visiting on Mondays.
 The last visit will start 30 minutes before ending time.
 All visitors must create an account through gettingout.com.
 Visitors must be at least 18 years old.
 Children of prisoners must accompany other parent or legal guardian.
 To view the Jail Roster, click here.